joey nicotra Zq90mDUbaxk unsplash 1 scaled joey nicotra Zq90mDUbaxk unsplash 1 scaled

 Biting Tongues in Sleep: 8 Causes and Treatment Options

 Most people are used to biting tongues in sleep accidentally.
 However, did you know?
 It is common to bite the tongue in sleep too?
-Conditions like facial muscle spasms can be the reason for biting the tongue in sleep.
+Conditions like facial muscle spasms1 can be the reason for biting the tongue in sleep.

 Biting the tongue in sleep is a common problem in children.
 But it can also affect adults as well.
 When someone bites the tongue during the daytime, he or she is mostly conscious.